conda/ceps/cep-recipe-serialization.md

 ##### `channels`

-- Type: array of strings
+- Type: array of URLs
-- Description: The conda channels used for resolving dependencies (e.g., `conda-forge`).
+- Description: The URLs to the conda channels that were used to resolve dependencies (e.g., `conda-forge`).
+               Also in the correct order.

 ##### `timestamp`